nbonfils/JSD-website/talks/index.md

 <iframe align="left" width="400" height="250" src="https://www.youtube.com/embed/emIIKWG12YM?si=41sENv4k2fHWvoqd" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <div align="right">
-Policy decisions relevant to the environment rely on tools like dashboards, risk models, and prediction models to provide information and data visualizations that enable decision-makers to make tradeoffs.
+Policy decisions relevant to the environment rely on tools like dashboards to provide information and data visualizations that enable decision-makers to make tradeoffs.
 This paper sheds light on a key cognitive aspect that impacts how decision-makers interpret data.
 Because all outcomes from policies relevant to climate change occur at a distance, decision-makers experience so-called 'psychological distance' to environmental decisions in terms of space, time, social identity, and hypotheticality.
-Since policy decisions to achieve a safe planetary space are urgently needed for immediate transition and change, we need a design practice that takes into account how psychological distance affects cognition and decision-making.
+Since policy decisions to achieve a safe planetary space are urgently needed for immediate transition, we need a design practice that takes into account how psychological distance affects cognition and decision-making.
 Our paper explores the role of alternative design approaches in developing visualizations used for climate policymaking.
 Our paper lays out how future research on the impacts of alternative design